 Perhaps the most important aspect of ensuring your adopted dog gets off to the best start, is to invest in dog trainers at home.
-With so much change, taking a new dog to dog obediences classes can be overwhelming for both dog and owner.
+With so much change, taking a new dog to dog obedience classes can be overwhelming for both dog and owner.
 We recommend a professional dog trainer that comes to you and provides in home training for dogs (and owners).
 Good habits start at home; where you lay the groundwork for the dog’s behaviour.
-We find

 If you’re ready to open your heart and home to a furry friend, rehoming a dog may be the perfect option for you.

 Adopting a dog can provide companionship, love, and security in your life and to the dog itself.
 Rehoming a dog from a shelter or rescue organization is one of the most rewarding experiences you can have.

 Adopting a dog provides them with a second chance at life and can often fill void in yours.
 “Tilly” above was rehomed to Bayside Mentone from country Victoria, after an unfortunate incident with a sheep.
 While it was heartbreaking for her family, was given a second chance and now relishes time at Mentone Dog Beach and the local dog park at the end of her suburban street.

 A new furry friend will quickly become a valued member of your family.
 They will be there for you through the good times and bad and will provide you with endless hours of enjoyment and companionship.